schoolsupertech/PRN211_3W_Assignment/README.md

 # PRN211_3W_Assignment Repo
-## You will find in this repo the following stuff:
+## You will find in this repo the following stuff :
 * Source code
 * Script database
-* Available
-* Entity Framework Core
+* Available Entity Framework Core
 * ...

 ### Member :